 - Figure out what to do to reduce the likelihood that it will happen again.

 RCA assumes that systems and events are interrelated.
 An action in one area triggers an action in another, and another, and so on.
 By tracing back these actions, you can discover where the problem started and how it grew into the symptom you're now facing.

 You'll usually find three basic types of causes:

 You need to analyze a situation fully before you can move on to look at factors that contributed to the problem.
-To maximize the effectiveness of your Root Cause Analysis, get together everyone – experts and front line staff – who understands the situation.
+To maximize the effectiveness of your RCA, get together everyone – experts and front line staff – who understands the situation.
 People who are most familiar with the problem can help lead you to a better understanding of the issues.

 A helpful tool at this stage is CATWOE.
 With this process, you look at the same situation from different perspectives: the Customers, the people (Actors) who implement the solutions, the Transformation process that's affected, the World view, the process Owner, and Environmental constraints.